mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

 |image3|

-Figure 2 - Accessing Internal View Desktop
+Accessing Ravello Jump Host

 #.
 When prompted for credentials

    - Username: Ubuntu
    - Password: supernetops

-#.
-Open the chrome browser
+   - Open the chrome browser
-#.
-Adjust the font size using the Zoom In
+   - Adjust the font size using the Zoom In
-#.
-Size the window
+   - Size the window
 #.
 Browse to Github to access the F5 – Azure templates

    - https://github.com/F5Networks/f5-azure-arm-templates